 Canada: In Canada, there is not a lot of difference in how students across racial, ethnic, socioeconomic statuses perform on the PISA.
 Even students from heavily populated province, Ontario, had strong scores.
 The Canadian education system is decentralized; each province and territory has control over curriculum.
 However, the provinces use each other as models and benchmarks when devising new best practices.
 The regional governments work together to maintain rigorous teacher recruitment and training practices.
 Family engagement, dropout prevention, and technology initiatives are also front and center in some of Canada’s latest education reforms.

-Finland: We’ve previously covered the educational initiatives in Finland that make its schools stand out on the world stage.
-In fact, since Finland first topped the PISA results back in 2000, the Ministry of Education in Finland has had to form an entire unit devoted to helping foreigners with their requests to better understand the Finnish education system.
+Finland: Since Finland first topped the PISA results back in 2000, the Ministry of Education in Finland has had to form an entire unit devoted to helping foreigners with their requests to better understand the Finnish education system.
 School autonomy and teacher education are cornerstones to the success in Finland.
 Schools are allowed to choose their own books, textbooks, and curriculum materials.
 Teachers are required to have master’s degrees.
 Because of the extent of a teacher’s training and preparation, they are given a lot of freedom in how they organize their class.

 Japan: The Japanese educational system has long focused on preparing students for future work and involvement in society.
 Japan’s meritocratic society drives people to perform and achieve to the best of their abilities—so that they may access opportunities by their own merit.
 Japanese curriculum is famous for being rigorous and dense.
 Students in Japan learn about world cultures in great depth.
 In addition, the math and science programs in the country are extremely demanding.
 Students work hard to gain acceptance from family, friends, and classmates.
 Curriculum in Japan tends to focus as much on how to do something (skill-based) to why something works (application-based).